Collection: Saffron

 Why choosing saffron from the right country matters.

 Saffron comes from the dried yellow stigmas of the saffron crocus flower.
-Always look for vibrant red strands, as duller red or brown colours may donate to stale.
+Always look for vibrant red strands, as duller red or brown colours may indicate staleness.
 Although doubts remain on its origin, evidence suggests that Saffron originated from Iran, which is currently the world’s largest producer of saffron.
 Greece holds the second position and also makes a claim as its possible birthplace.
 Trade and use of saffron date back thousands of years, with early recording beginning in the 7th Century AD.

 Countries like Azerbaijan have increased saffron production as of 2020.
 Sales to countries such as the United Arab Emirates accounted for the largest share of Azerbaijan's saffron exports since the beginning of 2020.
 Spanish saffron is considered very good but Afghan saffron is considered exceptional in terms of quality having won 3 stars from the international taste institute in Brussels for several years.
 Iran is reported to produce approximately 85% of the world's saffron, according to the UN Food and Agriculture Organization.